a11yrules/the-work-between/_guests/roisin-cure.md

 tagline: "Comics artist and urban sketcher"
 discipline: "Comics and sketching"
 short_bio: "Róisín Curé is a Comics artist, an urban sketcher, author, and teacher based in Galway, Ireland.
 She teaches sketching worldwide and has published several books.
 Her current project is Wild Atlantic Ink, a monthly hand-drawn comic."
 long_bio: "Róisín Curé is an urban sketcher, author, and teacher based in Galway, Ireland.
 She came to urban sketching in 2012 and built a practice around capturing everyday and natural scenes in ink and watercolour.
-She co-founded Urban Sketchers Galway, teaches sketching worldwide through online classes and in-person workshops, and has published illustrated books including An Urban Sketcher's Galway and The Urban Sketching Handbook: Drawing Expressive People.
+She teaches sketching worldwide through online classes and in-person workshops, and has published illustrated books including An Urban Sketcher's Galway and The Urban Sketching Handbook: Drawing Expressive People.
 Her current project is Wild Atlantic Ink, a monthly hand-drawn comic."

 intro_copy:
 quote_1: "In urban sketching they say draw verbs not nouns.
 I would say I'm a verb, I'm not a noun.
 I'm a doing.
 I'm not a being."